-New and related work in the coming year will explore food web responses to environmental flows in a new system (the Murray River).
-Collation of data (existing data) and application of the model across the Murray River (for 14 sites over 15,000 kilometres) will inform applicability of the model more broadly in the Basin.
-A description of this new work is underway.
+New and related work in the coming year explored food web responses to environmental flows in a new system (the Murray River).
+Collation of data (existing data) and application of the model across the Murray River (for 14 sites over 15,000 km) is informing applicability of the model more broadly in the Basin.